 On August 1, 2016 the Auto Alliance and Global Automaker petitioned NHTSA for reconsideration.

-NHTSA published a final rule on December 28, 2016, granting part of the industry petition.
+NHTSA published a final rule on December 28, 2016, granting part of the industry petition, with an effective date of January 27, 2018.

-On July 12, 2017 NHTSA announced a plan to reconsider enhanced penalties, and sought public comment through October 10, 2017.
+On July 12, 2017 NHTSA announced a plan to reconsider enhanced penalties, delayed the rule, and sought public comment through October 10, 2017.

 On September 7, 2017 NRDC sued NHSTA over the penalty delay.
 On September 11, 2017 New York, California, Vermont, Pennsylvania, and Maryland sued NHSTA as well.
 Both were filed in the 2nd Circuit Court of Appeals.

-On October 24, 2017 NRDC and the five states listed above asked the 2nd Circuit Court of Appeals to immediate reinstate the higher penalties.
+On October 24, 2017 NRDC and the five states listed above asked the 2nd Circuit Court of Appeals to immediately reinstate the higher penalties.